cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Shows a detailed list of questions and the corresponding subitted answers for the user running this command, showing whether the given answers are correct or not.
+Shows a detailed list of questions and the corresponding submitted answers for the user running this command, showing whether the given answers are correct or not.

 Examples
 ^^^^^^^^